 Learning Outcomes

-The undergraduate degree in economics emphasizes six preferred learning outcomes:
+The undergraduate degree in economics emphasizes the following preferred learning outcomes: